tanrax/maza-ad-blocking/README.md

 @daily maza update
 ```

-Some users have reported problems creating daemons on MacOS.
-Fixed with `TERM=dumb`.
+Some users have reported problems on MacOS while creating daemons, these can be fixed by editing crontab as below:

 ```
+PATH=/bin:/usr/bin:/usr/local/bin:/opt/homebrew/bin
 TERM=dumb
 @daily maza update
 ```